daryllxd/lifelong-learning/programming/tools/vim/vimtutor.md

-:new or :vnew  to open a new window
-:new `file_name` (has to include the directory).
-:vertical-split

-:set splitbelow
-:set splitright
-c-w = - to make the 2 panes equal

 find and replace through whole file: :%s/replacee/replacer/g (add c to have a prompt) replace by itself: r then just keep on typing

-  cursor movezz
-  l – jump to the bottom of the screen (“low”) h – jump to the top of the screen (“high”) m – jump to the middle of the screen (“middle”)

   indent: v to visual, motion to higlight, = to indent, >>.